jitsucom/jitsu-ios/Readme.md

  * User opens a push notification.
 You can turn it off by `analytics.shouldCapturePushEvents = false`
  * App was opened from a deeplink.
 You can turn it off by `analytics.shouldCaptureDeeplinks = false`.
 We pass the link in payload.
 	*Note: this method will not work if your app uses SceneDelegate.
 If so, you will have to track opening from deeplink manually in `scene(_ scene: , willConnectTo session: , options connectionOptions: )`*
+ 3) We add context value `voice_over: true` if the user has VoiceOver on.

  ### Location
 SDK can gather info about location.